knowit/hooks-mini-workshop/README.md

 2. `ThemeProvider` that can be consumed to provide the current theme as a render prop As can be seen in `UserProfile.jsx` this causes a couple of levels of nesting.

-_Task:_ Follow the comments in the code to rewrite this render prop functionality as hooks.
+_Task 1:_ Follow the comments in the code to rewrite this render prop functionality as hooks.

+If you have managed the tasks above it seems to work all right.
+However there is on scenario that will cause an error

+- Begin to type in search field, so that it currently loading.
+- Then, before it finishes loading, delete the input value.
+- When there is no input value `UserProfile` unmounts.

+That causes the following error:

+> Can't perform a React state update on an unmounted component.

+_Task 2_: Solve the problem!

 ## Exercise 4